This page lists resources we have produced or contributed to to support planning, assessment and evaluation in dance movement therapy.

 Dunphy, K., Mullane, S. & Jacobsson, M. (2014).
 Effectiveness of creative arts therapies: a literature review, Psychotherapy and Counselling Journal of Australia, 2, 1.

 Mullane, S. (2012).
 Being Educated in the Sense of Movement: A reflection on the legacy of Rudolph Laban, Moving On, 10(1-2),12-14.

 Mullane, S. (2012).
 Book Review of Karkou, V. (ed) (2010) Arts Therapies in Schools – Research and Practice, London: Jessica Kingsley, Moving On, 10(1-2), 44-45.

 Office for Disability (2010).
-Picture This: Increasing cultural participation of people with an intellectual disability, Community Consultation Report and Analysis, Literature Report and Analysis, Melbourne: State Government of Victoria, Kim Dunphy was lead researcher and author on this publication commissioned by the State Government (Office for Disability, Arts Victoria and Department of Human Services from the Cultural Development Network.
+Increasing the cultural participation of people with a disability In Victoria: Literature review and analysis.
+Melbourne: Office for Disability, Department of Planning and Community Development, State Government of Victoria.
+Kim Dunphy was lead researcher and author on this publication commissioned by the State Government (Office for Disability), Arts Victoria and Department of Human Services from the Cultural Development Network.

-VicHealth (2010).
-Informed Consent Project: Literature review and guidelines for community-based arts project, written by Pia Smith for the Cultural Development Network.
-Kim Dunphy was a contributing author on this publication commissioned by VicHealth from Cultural Development Network
+VicHealth (2011).
+Informed Consent Project: Literature review and guidelines for community-based arts project.
+Melbourne: Cultural Development Network.
+Written by Pia Smith for the Cultural Development Network.
+Kim Dunphy was a contributing author on this publication commissioned by VicHealth from Cultural Development Network.

 Dunphy, K. (2006).
 Dance, Disability and Community: A Reflection.
 Dance Forum, 16(1), 15-16.